-Learning Objective Year Competency The resident will be competent in performing a history and 1,2,3 PC, MK physical examination of the upper Aerodigestive tract of children and adults.
+Competency Key found on page 28 Learning Objective Year Competency The resident will be competent in performing a history and 1,2,3 PC, MK physical examination of the upper Aerodigestive tract of children and adults.
 The resident will demonstrate proficiency in performing indirect laryngoscopy using head mirror and laryngeal mirror, 90 degree telescope and flexible laryngoscope in the office.
 The resident will be able to evaluate and discuss the etiology 1,2 PC, MK of stridor in the infant.
-1,2 PC, MK paralysis, paradoxical cord motion, and impending airway emergencies in the adult and the child.
+The resident will recognize acute epiglottitis, vocal cord 1,2 PC, MK paralysis, paradoxical cord motion, and impending airway emergencies in the adult and the child.
 The resident will demonstrate competency in establishing an 1,2 PC emergency airway by intubation, bronchoscopy or tracheotomy The resident will satisfactorily perform diagnostic 1,2 PC laryngoscopy, rigid and flexible bronchoscopy and esophagoscopy.
 The resident will be able to evaluate and manage 1,2 PC, MK complications of caustic ingestion in the adult and the child.
-The resident will be able to describe the detailed anatomy of 1,2 MK the larynx.
-The resident will be able to describe the detailed anatomy of 1,2 MK the tracheobronchial tree 1,2 1,111 The resident will be able to describe the detailed anatomy of 1,2 MK, PC the esophagus and relate this anatomy to techniques for rigid , and flexible esophagoscopy.
-The resident will be familiar with the TNM classification of 1,2,3 MK tumors of the larynx, hypopharynx, nasopharynx, pyriform sinuses and esophagus.
+The resident will be able to describe the detailed anatomy of 1,2 МК the larynx.
+The resident will be able to describe the detailed anatomy of 1,2 МК the tracheobronchial tree The resident will be able to describe the detailed anatomy of 1,2 MK, PC the esophagus and relate this anatomy to techniques for rigid and flexible esophagoscopy.

+The resident will be familiar with the TNM classification of 1,2,3 МК tumors of the larynx, hypopharynx, nasopharynx, pyriform sinuses and esophagus.
+D.C.
 The resident will be able to perform endoscopic evaluation 3 PC and intubation in infants or adults with stridor.
 The resident will be able to perform endoscopic evaluation of 3 PC infants or adults with caustic ingestion.
-D.C.
 The resident will be able to perform endoscopic removal of 3 PC laryngotracheal foreign bodies.
-2 D.C.
 The resident will be able to perform endoscopic removal of 3 PC esophageal foreign bodies.
-3 PC The resident will be able to perform dilatation of esophageal strictures.
-3 PC The resident will be able to perform and discuss both flexible 3 PC,MK and rigid videostroboscopy and describe the functional and 3 r C, wik anatomic findings of these procedures in detail.
-The resident will be able to perform and discuss laryngeal 3 PC,MK Botox A injections for spasmodic dysphonia as well as 1 3,1,111 discuss the aspects of various laryngeal dystonias.
+The resident will be able to perform dilatation of esophageal 3 PC strictures.
+The resident will be able to perform and discuss both flexible 3 PC,MK and rigid videostroboscopy and describe the functional and anatomic findings of these procedures in detail.
+The resident will be able to perform and discuss laryngeal 3 PC,MK Botox A injections for spasmodic dysphonia as well as discuss the aspects of various laryngeal dystonias.
 The resident will be able to perform and discuss Functional 3 PC,MK Endoscopic Evaluation of Swallowing (FEES) with adults, children, and infants and discuss the findings and develop an appropriate treatment plan.
 The resident will be able to evaluate and discuss the etiology, 3,4 PC,MK assessment, and management of various voice and swallowing disorders including those of the professional voice.
-20.101 The resident will be able to discuss reasons for performing 4 PC, MK and/or perform the operative procedure of a cricoid split.
-4 DC.
+The resident will be able to discuss reasons for performing 4 PC, MK and/or perform the operative procedure of a cricoid split.
 The resident will be able to perform total laryngectomy.
-4 PC The resident will be able to perform laryngotracheal evaluation and reconstruction after acute trauma.
-4 PC The resident will be able to discuss the rationale for 4 PC,MK performing and/or perform partial laryngectomy and 4 rc,wix reconstruction.
-The resident will be able to perform tracheal resection and 4 PC,MK anastomoses with hyoid release and discuss the rationale for ,,,,,,,, performance of these procedures.
-The resident will be prepared to teach the procedures and 5 IPC, SBP evaluations learned in previous years.
-The resident will be able to perform laryngopharyngeal 5 PC The resident will be able to perform laryingopharyingear J 110
+4 PC The resident will be able to perform laryngotracheal 4 PC evaluation and reconstruction after acute trauma.
+The resident will be able to discuss the rationale for 4 PC,MK performing and/or perform partial laryngectomy and , reconstruction.
+The resident will be able to perform tracheal resection and 4 PC,MK anastomoses with hyoid release and discuss the rationale for , performance of these procedures.
+The resident will be prepared to teach the procedures and 5 IPC, SBP evaluations learned in previous years. , The resident will be able to perform larvngopharvngeal 5 PC resection and reconstruction.